First Quarter on

 Moon before ascending node

-8 days after descending node on 12 October 2061 at 16:05 in ♎ Libra.
-The Moon is located south of the ecliptic over the following 5 days, until the lunar orbit crosses from South to North in ascending node on 27 October 2061 at 02:38 in ♈ Aries.
+8 days after descending node on 12 October 2061 at 16:05 in ♎ Libra the Moon is positioned south of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from South to North in ascending node on 27 October 2061 at 02:38 in ♈ Aries.

 Moon after southern standstill

-2 days since the previous standstill on 19 October 2061 at 09:07 in ♑ Capricorn when the Moon has reached South declination of ∠-28.607°, the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠28.559° at the point of next northern standstill on 1 November 2061 at 14:48 in ♊ Gemini.
+2 days since the last southern standstill on 19 October 2061 at 09:07 in ♑ Capricorn when the Moon has reached South declination of ∠-28.607° the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠28.559° at the point of next northern standstill on 1 November 2061 at 14:48 in ♊ Gemini.

 Syzygy in 7 days